 by Anne Vaccaro Brady

-Before your student fills out his first application, he should have a few college visits under his belt.
+Before your student fills out their first application, they should have a few college visits under their belt.
 So the sooner you can step on a campus the better.
 With both of my kids, college tours helped them narrow their lists of prospective schools and learn about the real requirements for admission.
 Hearing these details and seeing the schools might just be the motivation your child needs to finally get serious about this whole “college thing.”

 Make a plan Before you sign up for a visit, you’ll need to do some planning.
 Take a look at that list of colleges you and your child put together.
-Mark off the schools he seems most interested in, then try to group them by region.
+Mark off the schools they seem most interested in, then try to group them by region.
 Or simply pick a couple of schools, maybe one small and one medium, an hour or two away.